Saola: Description

 In a 1998 publication, William G. Robichaud, the coordinator of the Saola Working Group, recorded physical measurements for a captive female saola he dubbed 'Martha', in a Laotian menagerie.
 She was observed for around 15 days until she died from unknown causes.
 Robichaud noted the height of the female as 84 cm at the shoulder; the back was slightly elevated, nearly 12 cm taller than the shoulder height.
 The head-and-body length was recorded as 150 cm.
 The general characteristics of the saola, as shown by studies during 1993–5 as well as the 1998 study, include a chocolate brown coat with patches of white on the face, throat and the sides of the neck, a paler shade of brown on the neck and the belly, a black dorsal stripe, and a pair of nearly parallel horns, present on both sexes.

 Robichaud noted that the hair, straight and 1.5–2.5 cm long, was soft and thin–a feature unusual for an animal that is associated with montane habitats in at least a few parts of its range.
 While the hair was found to be short on the head and the neck, it thickened to woolly hair on the insides of the forelegs and the belly.
 Studies before 1998 reported a hint of red in the inspected skins.
 The neck and the belly are a paler shade of brown compared to the rest of the body.
 A common observation in all the three aforementioned studies is a 0.5 cm thick stripe extending from the shoulders to the tail along the middle of the back.
 The tail, which measured 23 cm in Robichaud's specimen, is divided into three horizontal bands, brown at the base, black at the tip and white in the middle.
 Saola skin is 1–2 mm thick over most of the body, but thickens to 5 mm near the nape of the neck and at the upper shoulders.
 This adaptation is thought to protect against both predators and rivals' horns during fights.
+Saolas weigh between approximately 80–100 kg (176–220 lbs).